 Sex.
 But any mucocutaneous contract can lead to herpes anywhere on the body.
 I had a patient with HSV outbreaks between the shoulder blades and another with lesions on the leg.
 Hmmmmmm.

-About 1 in 5 Americans are seropositive for HSV2 and only 10% have had a symptomatic infection.
+About 60% of Americans are seropositive for HSV2 and only 10% have had a symptomatic infection.
 And they shed low levels of virus all the time.
 Most HSV2 is therefore passed on by people who do not know they have Herpes to those who do not know they got it.
 Condoms anyone?
+But this century the incidence has been declined from 60 to 48% (PubMed).

 Whitlow on the finger (don't put that finger in your eye).